StepanHrbek/LightsprintSDK/README.md

 - Linux should be good or nearly good, did not test in several years.
 - OSX worked well for a decade, but I have no Mac anymore.
 - Android port has not been finished.
 Not sure what it needs.
-- MorphOS port is being investigated.
+- web(wasm) port is attempted right now.

 Any contribution is welcome.